Catalog / Computing / Multimedia / Card Readers & USB Hubs

 Added to E-Catalogseptember 2023september 2023

-- USB 2.0.
-The outdated version 2.0 provides data transfer rates up to 480 Mbps.
-Found only in USB A ports.
+— USB-A 2.0.
+The outdated version 2.0 provides a data transfer speed of up to 480 Mbps.

-The number of USB Type C ports for connecting peripherals provided in the design of the hub (or card reader with the hub function — see "Type").
+Number of USB Type C ports for connecting peripheral devices provided in the design of the hub (or card reader with hub function — see "Type").

-The port itself is small — only slightly larger than microUSB — and has a reversible design, thanks to which the plug can be inserted in either direction.
-That is why he has exacted respect and is actively replacing the classic USB port.
+The port itself is small — just slightly larger than microUSB — and has a reversible design, allowing the plug to be inserted either way.
+This is why it has gained respect and is actively replacing the classic USB port.

-The USB connector interface (version) primarily characterizes the speed.
+The connection interface of the USB socket (version) primarily characterizes speed.

-However, the final speed depends not so much on the input connector, but on the USB version of the hub (card reader) connection to the PC.
+However, the final speed depends more on the USB version connecting the hub (card reader) to the PC than on the input socket.